10 days in England itinerary

 I recommend booking your trains in advance, as walk on prices can be very expensive in England.
 Book at least 3-7n days in advance with Virgin Trains.

-Have an amazing time when you travel England!
+Have an amazing time when you do your 10 days in England itinerary.

 It’s that time of year when everyone is Christmas shopping!
 You also might enjoy my article on the Top 10 UK Destinations for Christmas Shopping.